Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Admin-Client/README.md

         - Category of the question
         - Percentage of students that answered correctly ( hard-coded )
         - List of all possible answers for that question ( both correct and wrong answers ).
+        - Delete button (working!)
+        - Edit button (not working, just a visible button)

-**Students**: List of all students registered for the test or possible candidates
+**Students**: List of all students (named interviewees in a table) registered for the test or possible candidates
-        *This is done by making a GET request to the database on the `/user` router.*
+        *This is done by making a GET request to the database on the `/interviewee` router.*

         - Render a table of entries that are both sortable, exportable and filterable
         - Ability to update data in the table is possible ( ONLY in local state atm).
         - Search function in table
         - Export table to CSV

         - Adjust the view of the table ( 5, 10 or 20 rows in view )
+        - Pagination is working

+  --> **GENERATE CODE**
+        - At the /students endpoint, you can generate a code by adding the id of the interviewee, that can later be used to login to the TEST CLIENT (the site where interviewees will take the test)

 ### To do:

-**Add a question** section:
-        In this section the possibility to add answers is missing.
-The idea is to create a new child component with multiple forms in which the different answers can be uploaded.
-Beside adding the actual content of the answers, there should be a true/false dropdown option for each answer to set it as right or wrong.
-The “idNewQuestion” state of Redux is needed to link the answers to the right question in the backend.
-A good idea would be to make the answers’ form visible to the users only if “idNewQuestion” is present (and not “null”).

-**Students** section:
-        Any update in database should trigger a PUT request to the database for the user based on his/her id

 ### Known issues:

-**Students** section:
-        Pagination in table is not working properly. ( Setting the offset of the entries results in a ‘bug’ )